Keanu Reeves Plays A Tumbleweed In The New ‘SpongeBob SquarePants’ Movie

 “I’m made out of sage and my name is sage, so it works out pretty well,” says Reeve in the brief clip introducing his character.

 Reeves is not just voicing a character, but the animators have used his likeness in the movie.
-Reeves’s face appears inside of a tumbleweed.
+Reeves’ face appears inside of a tumbleweed.
 The actor is no stranger to animation.
 He played Duke Caboom in this year’s Toy Story 4 and will appear in the upcoming video game, Cyberpunk 2077.

 The SpongeBob SquarePants franchise is known for adding live-action components to its animated features.
 David Hasselhoff is perhaps the most notable example of this when he appeared in the first feature-length SpongeBob film back in 2004.